EDUCBA Logo

 AutoFilter Example 2-2

 • Now the filter has been applied as follows.
-We can see that filter has been applied for the entire cell.
+We can see that the filter has been applied to the entire cell.

 AutoFilter Example 2-3

-• Select the Year column and click on the drop-down list, and the output as follows.
+• Select the Year column and click on the drop-down list, and the output is as follows.

 AutoFilter Example 2-4

-• Once we click on the drop-down list, we can see the month name that has been checked; now, go to the specific month we need to check for the sales data.
-Assume that we need to check for April month sales. so remove the select all checkbox from the list as shown below.
+• Once we click on the drop-down list, we can see the month name that has been checked; now, we go to the specific month we need to check for the sales data.
+Assume that we need to check for April month sales.
+So remove the select all checkboxes from the list as shown below.

 AutoFilter Example 2-5

-• Now we can see that all checkbox is unselected and now choose for the “APRIL” month so that it filters only the “APRIL” month sales.
+• Now we can see that all checkbox is unselected, and now choose the “APRIL” month to filter only the “APRIL” month sales.

 AutoFilter Example 2-6